kromond/hexosite/source/_posts/Tape-Wolves.md

 ---
 This piece was recorded at the Newtown Festival on the street in front of the Death Ray Record store.
 Here you see the last two songs of their set: "Blackcat" followed by "Batshake"

 The audio is recorded on my 4 channel diy mic in a planar arrangement and mixed to FOA for youtube.
 This was my first attempt at publishing something with ambisonics.
-This should be audible on a modern chrome browser, or on a modern phoneds
+This should be audible on a modern chrome browser, or on a late model phone.
+Seeing and hearing this on a headset is pretty cool, a lot of energy comes through.
+The camera is positioned quite low.
+Near the band is a young child in a red shirt who is about as tall as the camera which was a fortunate accident

 {% iframe https://www.youtube.com/embed/EFNxuXvqQYA 800 400 %}